Phoenix-Finance/Phoenix-Documentation/content/index.md

 ### What is FinNexus?

-FinNexus is the new open finance protocol currently live on Ethereum and Wanchain blockchain.
+FinNexus is the new open finance protocol currently live on Ethereum, Binance Smart Chain and Wanchain.
 It is a hub for connecting different decentralized ledgers to each other and users, and also for connecting with traditional finance applications.
 The first iteration of FinNexus will be a marketplace for hybrid decentralized/traditional financial products.

 FinNexus is pioneering a cross-chain DeFi protocol for writing options exposure for multiple assets from within collateral pools.
 This groundbreaking Multi-Asset Single Pool (MASP) methodology for decentralized peer-to-pool options platforms enables anyone anywhere to leverage or hedge their positions in a variety of cryptoassets.
-Currently live on Ethereum and Wanchain, FinNexus intends to bring its blockchain-agnostic FinNexus Protocol for Options (FPO) to other chains.
+Currently live on Ethereum, Binance Smart Chain and Wanchain, FinNexus intends to bring its blockchain-agnostic FinNexus Protocol for Options (FPO) to other chains.

+The next product under development is the decentralized leveraged token protocol, to be launched on Ethereum, Binance Smart Chain and Wanchain in Q2 2021.

 ### FNX Token